mullican/rails/guides/source/security.md

 Filesystem Operations
 ---------------------

 NOTE: _The first line of defense in preventing abuse of the server's filesystem is to run the application service itself under a user with minimal privileges.
-This limits the amount of damage that can be done even when a vulnerability is discovered._
+This limits the amount of damage that can be done even when a vulnerability is present._

 ### Storing Uploaded Files